vishalshetty/booksearch-app-react/README.md

 `REACT_APP_API_KEY` : Goodreads API Key which can be generated from https://www.goodreads.com/api/keys

+You need to generate a Goodreads developer API key of your own.

 ## Available Scripts

 In the project directory, you can run: